There won't be nasty surprises when you do research on journals beforehand!

 This strategy is especially useful if you are working in an interdisciplinary subject area.
 You might be familiar with journals in your main subject area, but maybe not familiar at all with the other subject area(s).
 Here are some familiar tools and sites that will be helpful.

 Once you find an index in your subject area, search your topic.
 When you have relevant search results on screen, pay attention to the journals that are publishing these articles.This may help you widen your list of prospective journals, and you may discover some relevant journals you hadn't known before.

-Put together a list of these journals of interest, and investigate them further.
+Put together a list of these journals and investigate them further.

 Note that the Advanced Search of UlrichsWeb can offer a lot of precision to your searches.